microsoft/profile-explorer/docs/docs/assembly-view.md

 By default, the Assembly view displays the function profile accumulated across all instances of the function (see the [Flame Graph view](flame-graph-panel.md) documentation for more details about instances).
 Filtering the function profile based on an instance makes it possible to understand better when certain parts dominate execution time (for example, based on a parameter passed by the caller, one part or another of the function executes).

 The Instances menu displays the call paths leading to all instances of the function, with their execution time percentage and value.
-The menu entries use a compact form of the call path, where the first name is the caller, then it's the caller, going up the call tree.
-Hover over an entry to display a tooltip with the complete call path.
+The menu entries use a compact form of the call path, where the first name is the caller, then its caller, and so on going up the call tree until the paths reach a common node. *Hover* over an entry to display a tooltip with the complete call path up to the entry point node.

 [![Profiling UI screenshot](img/assembly-instances_1027x182.png)](img/assembly-instances_1027x182.png){:target="_blank"}